Onix-Systems/nest-js-boilerplate/README.md

 ## Set up environment

 In root folder you can find `.env`.
-You can use this config or change it for your purposes.
+You can use this config as a template for your application.

 ## Deploy

 ### Heroku

-Check all urls to dbs if they are true, they must connect to dbs which located at them own servers like mongodb on Mlab When you'll run npm run deploy:heroku you'll need to sign in on heroku.
+Check all urls to databases if they are true, they must connect to dbs which located at them own servers like mongodb on Mlab When you'll run npm run deploy:heroku you'll need to sign in on heroku.
 You will be redirected to login form.

+**Check all database URLs to be valid.
+They should connect to their respective hosted instances (local or otherwise).**

+_Note: you may need to sign in on heroku (if not done already).
+You will be redirected to Heroku login, if required, by the cli._

 ```bash
 npm run deploy:heroku